 – Riboflavin ensures proper growth and healthy reproductive organs

-– Riboflavin helps to prevents acne.
+– Riboflavin helps to prevent acne.
 It helps improve the mucus secretion of skin and might clean up the skin pustules.

 – Riboflavin is used in iron therapy for the treatment of sickle cell and iron deficiency anemia.

-– Riboflavin may lower the risk of cataract in people.
+– Riboflavin may lower the risk of cataracts in people.

 – Riboflavin helps in the repair of tissue, healing and infection